Patagonia Down With It Parka

 - The snaps on the hood attachment and zipper flap can be difficult to use, especially with gloves on.

 If you’re on the hunt for a casual winter jacket, there are a number of high-quality options.
 The Marmot Montreal is another great choice that's similar to the Down With It in design, but with a few features that set it apart.
-For one, it contains hydrophobic down (also 700-fill), which lends an extra layer of security for when you do get caught in wet snow or rain.
-Second, the Marmot is a whole 5 inches shorter than the Patagonia (classified as thigh-length rather than knee-length), which gives it more freedom of movement but less warmth and coverage overall.
-Third, it comes with a fur-brimmed hood for added style points and a fleece-lined interior for extra coziness.
+For one, it contains hydrophobic down (700-fill), which lends an extra layer of security in wet snow or rain.
+Second, the Marmot is a whole 7 inches (now 6.3 in.) shorter than the Patagonia (classified as thigh-length rather than knee-length), which gives it more freedom of movement but less warmth and coverage overall.
+And third, it comes with a fur-brimmed hood for added style points and a fleece-lined interior for extra coziness.
 But with no flap covering the front zipper, noticeably less warmth during our testing, and thinner, less durable face fabric and zippers, it’s less of a performance piece than the Patagonia.
-For most weather that you’ll encounter in town, it’s a toss-up.
-But for just $14 more, we give the edge to the Down With It for its impressively durable build and extra warmth-related features.
+For just $14 more ($49 more for the latest version), we give the edge to the Down With It for its impressively durable build and extra warmth-related features.